Last Updated on August 6, 2023

-Grass.
-It might seem like a boring topic, but by the end of reading this I think you might be grabbing your shovel and ready for a lawn makeover.
+Grass: it might seem like a boring topic, but by the end of reading this I think you might be grabbing your shovel, ready for a lawn makeover.

-We’re not only going to get into why grass is terrible for the environment and takes too much time and money to maintain, but also some sustainable, easy, and beautiful lawn alternatives!
+We’re not only going to share why grass is terrible for the environment and takes too much of your time and money to maintain, but also some sustainable, easy, and beautiful lawn alternatives to turf grass!

-For many lawns are just “normal” and we haven’t thought to question their existence, and unfortunately people also feel neighborhood peer pressure to maintain a groomed lawn.
+For many, lawns are just “normal” and we haven’t thought to question their existence.
+Unfortunately, people also feel neighborhood peer pressure to maintain a groomed lawn.

 Grass is unsustainable for many reasons:

-- Turf grass doesn’t provide a suitable habitat or food for many insects and creatures, negatively impacting biodiversity.
+- Turf grass (like Bermuda grass or Zoysia grass) doesn’t provide a suitable habitat or food for many insects and creatures, negatively impacting biodiversity.

 - 1 hour of lawn-mowing pollutes as much as a 100-mile (160km) car trip.

 - In the U.S., lawns use 9 billion gallons of water every day.